DavidCarl/UFO/NEWREADME.md

 ### Case sensitivity

-We did not do anything about case sensitivity, but if its something you would like to use yourself it can be read about [here](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep), since city names supposed to be capitalised.
+We did not do anything about case sensitivity since city names supposed to be capitalised, but if its something you would like to use yourself it can be read about [here.](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep)

 ## grep benchmarks